ydb-platform/ydb-ansible/README.md

 Current limitations:
 * configuration file customization depends on the support of automatic actor system threads management, which requires YDB version 23.1.26.hotfix1 or later;
 * the cluster configuration file has to be manually created;
-* there are no examples on configuring the storage nodes with different disk layouts (it seems to be doable by defining different `ydb_disks` values for different host groups).
+* there are no examples for configuring the storage nodes with different disk layouts (it seems to be doable by defining different `ydb_disks` values for different host groups).

 Playbooks were specifically tested on the following Linux flavours:
 * Ubuntu 22.04 LTS